 How much does a notary bond cost in Montana?

-The Montana Secretary of State requires notaries public to post a $10,000 surety bond before they can be commissioned in the state.
+The Secretary of State requires notaries to submit a $10,000 surety bond before being commissioned in Montana.

 |Bond Type||Bond Amount||Cost|

 |$10,000 Notary Bond 4-year term||$10,000||$50|

 |$10,000 Notary Bond with $10,000 Errors and Omissions Insurance 4-year term||$10,000||$75|

 Montana notary bonds protect against fraudulent acts on behalf of a notary.
 By posting this bond, principals (notaries) agree to abide by all rules and regulations stated in the Montana Code Annotated.
 Prohibited acts include, but are not limited to:

 - Notarizing a document where he or she is a named party

 - Notarizing any document where the notary is the sole interest or may directly benefit

 - Certifying any document issued by a public entity if not employed by that entity

 If a notary public fails to perform his or her duties as required by state regulations, a claim can be made against the bond to cover losses.